Siluete: 1961–1971

+1961–1964: Formation and rise to prominence, split-up and reunion

-Siluete were officially formed on October 20, 1961, by Zoran Miščević (vocals and bass guitar), Branko Gluščević (formerly of the combo Black Cats, rhythm guitar), Ilija Stanić (guitar), Zoran Simjanović (keyboards) and Jovan "Miške" Mišević (drums).
-The band members, influenced by the film The Young Ones and the film appearance of Cliff Richard and The Shadows, decided to name the band Siluete, after Gluščević's idea.
+Siluete were formed by vocalist Zoran Miščević, who began his musical career by playing bongos in a school orchestra, and rhythm guitarist Branko Gluščević, who had previously been the leader of the combo Black Cats.
+The two decided to form a beat band, and started Siluete with Ilija Stanić (guitar), Zoran Simjanović (keyboards) and Jovan "Miške" Mišević (drums).
+The five started playing together on 20 October 1961.
+Influenced by the film The Young Ones featurig Cliff Richard and The Shadows, they decided to name the band Siluete, after Gluščević's idea.

 The band had their first performance on a school dance in Belgrade Economy School, which was followed by performances on numerous dances, in the café at the Tašmajdan Park and in the club Euridika.
 Mišević was soon replaced by more experienced Miroslav "Mine" Minić.
-At the beginning of 1962, the band had their first appearance in front of larger crowd, on a concert of popular singer Đorđe Marjanović, held in Belgrade's Trade Union Hall.
-Siluete appeared on stage to perform as Marjanović's backing band on the songs "My Girl Josephine" and "Peppermint Twist".
-During 1962 they actively performed on dances and even in the club Orfeum as a part of the club's cabaret program.
-For a short period of time percussionist Gvozden Eror performed with them.
+At the beginning of 1962, the band had their first appearance in front of larger crowd, performing with popular singer Đorđe Marjanović on his concert in Belgrade's Trade Union Hall.
+Siluete appeared on stage to play as Marjanović's backing band on the songs "My Girl Josephine" and "Peppermint Twist".
+During 1962, the group actively performed on dances and in the club Orfeum as a part of the club's cabaret program.
+During the year, percussionist Gvozden Eror performed with them for a short period of time.

-After performances in Makarska and Dubrovnik during the summer of 1963, the forming members of Siluete departed.
-Simjanović moved to Elipse, Miščević, Gluščević and Minić formed Lutalice (The Wanderers) with guitarist Božidar "Lari" Plesničar and rhythm guitarist Slobodan Mihajlović, and Ilić continued to lead Siluete in the new lineup: Dejan Dunjić (bass guitar), Jovan Mišević (drums), Miomir "Kraka" Petrović (formerly of Safiri, rhythm guitar) and Ljuba Đorđević (keyboards).
+After performances in Makarska and Dubrovnik in the summer of 1963, the forming members of Siluete split up.
+Simjanović moved to Elipse, Miščević, Gluščević and Minić formed Lutalice (The Wanderers) with guitarist Božidar "Lari" Plesničar and rhythm guitarist Slobodan Mihajlović, and Ilić continued to lead Siluete in the new lineup: Dejan Dunić (bass guitar), Jovan Mišević (drums), Miomir "Kraka" Petrović (formerly of Safiri, rhythm guitar) and Ljuba Đorđević (keyboards).
 This lineup of the band performed The Shadows-influenced instrumental music.
-On one of their performances they were approached by singer Tomislav "Tomi" Sovilj (formerly of Zlatni Dečaci), who suggested they work together, so he became the band's new singer.
-As Lutalice disbanded in 1964, Miščević moved back to Siluete.
-However, Siluete still had a contract with Sovilj, so for a short period of time they performed with two singers: Sovilj would perform in the first part of concerts and Miščević in the second.
-After a year spent in Siluete, Sovilj left the band, Siluete continuing with Miščević as the sole vocalist.
+After one of their performances, they were approached by singer Tomislav "Tomi" Sovilj (formerly of Zlatni Dečaci), who suggested that they work together.
+As Lutalice disbanded in 1964, Miščević moved back to Siluete, bringing along Plesničar.
+However, Siluete still had a contract with Sovilj, so for a short period of time, the band performed with two singers: Sovilj would perform the first part of the group's set, and Miščević the second.
+After a year of collaborating with Sovilj, Siluete continued with Miščević as the sole vocalist.